JJotace/JJotace.github.io/documents/03_Planning/308_sprint_02.md

 PRJ SME: Caesar Roth
 IAC SME: Armin Dörzbach

-During the Sprint 2 a call was organized between between the project SME Caesar Roth and the Student Juan Cardoso.
+During the Sprint 2, a call was organized between the project SME Caesar Roth and the Student Juan Cardoso.
 During this call the current progress was overviewed and tips were given to ensure the success and quality of the project.

 ### Project Progress